Looking for "best" IVF clinic abroad?

 FET (frozen embryo transfer) for any further embryos excluding meds.£1100 – £2600

-Is the egg donation in the UK expensive?
+Is IVF with donor eggs in the UK expensive?

 One of the main complaints that IVF patients have about private fertility treatment in the UK is the cost.
 If you are interested in getting know more about IVF costs in the UK – read our guide.

 Academic researchers have found that the cost and the difficulty of finding donor gametes are barriers to accessing fertility treatment in the UK.
-People feel pushed to look overseas.
+People feel pushed to look IVF with donor eggs abroad.

-A DeMontfort University study found that the availability of donor eggs was a consideration in choosing where to get treatment, “… the choice of country was linked to the kind of treatment participants were seeking.
-For example, those who needed donor eggs were attracted to IVF clinics in Spain and the IVF clinics in the Czech Republic where donors are plentiful and waiting times relatively short.”
-However there also other popular destination – Greece and North Cyprus.
+For example, those who needed donor eggs were attracted to IVF clinics in Spain and the IVF clinics in the Czech Republic where egg donors are plentiful and waiting times relatively short.
+However there also other popular destinations for IVF with donor eggs – Greece and North Cyprus.

 Egg donation UK cost vs. egg donation abroad